 And CURRENTS is more than memories.

 I just wrote an article about my new disease, hypothyroidism.
-I have since been diagnosed with Meniere's Disease, but am in serious denial.
+I have since been diagnosed with Bilateral Meniere's Disease, but am in serious denial.

 I take an occasional stab at political bungling, moral codes, and social issues.